-Maintaining the correct humidity in your beardie’s tank is important because it helps them stay comfortable and healthy.
+Maintaining the correct humidity in your beardie’s

 When it comes to humidity and nose plugs, too low humidity can make it harder for your beardie to shed the skin around their nose, resulting in a nose plug.

-You can increase the humidity in your beardie’s tank by:
+You can increase the humidity in your beardie’s

 - Adding a water bowl to your beardie’s enclosure.